 Before Michael Jordan returned to the Bulls from his first retirement in the spring of 1995, he was a Golden State Warrior for 48 hours.

-In NBC Sports’ “Sports Uncovered” podcast, members of the 1994-95 Dubs detailed, for the first time in 25 years, a slew of Warriors practices Jordan dominated weeks before even rejoining Bulls practices — and the motivation behind them.
+In NBC Sports’ “Sports Uncovered” podcast, members of the 1994-95 Dubs detailed, for the first time in 25 years, Warriors practices Jordan dominated weeks before even rejoining Bulls practices — and the motivation behind them.

 “I might get in trouble for this,” said Tim Hardaway, then Golden State’s star point guard.
 “Him and (Warriors assistant coach) Rod Higgins are really, really good friends.
 He (Jordan) came and practiced with us two or three times.”